United Nations’ Food and Agricultural Organization

 - Increase Understanding

 - Increase Support

 - Increase Year-Around Action

-This year, Buddhist Global Relief has organized Walk to Feed the Hungry events in ten cities in the United States between October 6 and October 20, with five walks scheduled for October 13.
-International walks are taking place in the United Kingdom (September 29), India (September 16), and Cambodia (October 4).
+This year, Buddhist Global Relief has organized BGR Walks to Feed the Hungry events in eleven cities in the United States between October 6 and December 8.
+International walks are taking place in the United Kingdom (September 28), Cambodia (October 3), and India (October 6).
 All of these Walks to Feed the Hungry are designed to increase awareness of the suffering of hunger and ways to end hunger and to raise funds for hunger relief for the poor.

 How can I help?